-The sacroiliac (SI) joints are where the two halves of the pelvis connect to the spine.
-SI joint dysfunction is the term used when describing restriction or fixation of the SI joints.
+The sacroiliac (SI) joints are where the two halves of the pelvis connect to the spinal column.
+Sacroiliac joint dysfunction is the term used when describing restriction or fixation of the SI joints.

 Restriction in these joints is common, but if left untreated, the restriction may cause a cascade of other issues.
 For example, restriction can alter gait (walking pattern), which may affect the hips, knees, ankles, or feet.